Founder Dependency

 From the practice

-Three honest questions.
+Three questions.
 No email required.
-Indicative, not prescriptive — designed to start a more useful conversation with yourself.
+Indicative, not conclusive — designed to sharpen the question, not to produce a diagnosis.

 Question 01